billfoxco/seeing-md/SEEING.md

 ### 1. Notice

 Notice the first meaning that appeared.
 Name any judgment, assumption, emotional charge, familiar pattern, or desired conclusion that appears present, without claiming to know another person’s inner state.

+Look first at the boundaries the work draws—what has been named as the problem, what has been placed outside it, what has been counted as one thing.
+Interpretation is assembled at those edges.

 Name it in the specific terms the work uses, not as a category.
 A general assumption cannot be examined.